A DEEP DIVE INTO THE SPRING EQUINOX AND ITS SPIRITUAL SIGNIFICANCE AROUND THE WORLD

 Day After the Equinox (22 March)

-1. This is the day to celebrate the renewal of Spring and the divine feminine.And this is the time to distance from the introspection and self-observation of the Winter and move into Spring’s renewal by focus on action, creation, and celebration.
+1. This is the day to celebrate the renewal of Spring and the divine feminine.
+This is the time to distance from the introspection and self-observation of the Winter and move into Spring's renewal by focusing on action, creation, and celebration.

-2. The Equinox is a time to focus on a balancing exotericism and esotericism, by incorporating both introverted and extroverted events.
+2. The Equinox is a time to focus on balancing exotericism and esotericism, by incorporating both introverted and extroverted events.

-3. You can activate you creative side and bring a new perspective and balance by planting flowers in the garden, taking on a new creative project (perferablly something new you have not done before), decorating your home, saying thank you to the Universe for the abundance of OPPORTUNITY in your life, accepting new challenges in order to grow and step closer to your goals, embracing the future, and spending time with people in your life who will encourage you with your dreams and aspirations.
+3. You can activate your creative side and bring a new perspective and balance by planting flowers in the garden, taking on a new creative project (preferably something new you have not done before), decorating your home, saying thank you to the Universe for the abundance of OPPORTUNITY in your life, accepting new challenges in order to grow and step closer to your goals, embracing the future, and spending time with people in your life who will encourage you with your dreams and aspirations.

 Conclusion and Individualisation

 Above were only ideas for inspiration.
 What is most important is you find something that resonates and works with you best.
-There are no ‘should’ in this.
-You will likely hear many people on social media say that you ‘have to’ do something in order to manifest what you desire in the next six months.
+There are no 'shoulds' in this.
+You will likely hear many people on social media say that you 'have to' do something in order to manifest what you desire in the next six months.
 This is simply not true.
 There is no perfect recipe.
-Pawenski and Manteca (2020) in their Know Thyself Podcast highlights how recently Neptune has transitioned from Pisces to Aries as well, meaning everyone’s connection with spirituality is becoming extremely individualised.
+Pawenski and Manteca (2020) in their Know Thyself Podcast highlights how recently Neptune has transitioned from Pisces to Aries as well, meaning everyone's connection with spirituality is becoming extremely individualised.
 This is the time to find something that works best for you alone.
 And how exciting is that?
-You are living in a time where is has become easier to deeply connect with yourself spiritually.
-Only you know what is right for you in this moment, so trust that.
+You are living in a time where it has become easier to deeply connect with yourself spiritually.
+Only you know what is right for you at this moment, so trust that.

 My Personalised Approach

 Last year I spent my Spring Equinox deep cleaning the Berlin apartment I was living in.
-In this moment, I felt did not have enough time for this ritual, as I had a close approaching deadline for a university assignment.
+At this moment, I felt I did not have enough time for this ritual, as I had a close approaching deadline for a university assignment.
 But I listened to myself and the desire, and performed the ritual anyway.
 Afterwards, I felt refreshed and ready to look at my assignment with new eyes.
 While it might seem insignificant to some, this was the first written assignment that I had turned in on time.
-And the first time I put geniune effort in the academic work I was creating.
+And the first time I put genuine effort in the academic work I was creating.
 While I still did not receive a good grade, I planted this seed during this Spring Equinox.

 Fast forward to my next university semester.
 I received all distinction marks.
 I felt so proud of myself because I knew I had the capability.
 It was just a matter of putting in the work.
 But, I thank the version of myself during the Spring Equinox because it is she who changed my beliefs around my university.
 Instead of dreading it, I decided I was going to make it something not only that I enjoyed, but also something I was good at.